malramsay64/phd-thesis/05_Crystal_Melting/rates.md

 is marked with a cubic spline fit of values calculated at each marked point.
 Both pressures are fit with the same constant $K=3.7$.
 ](../Projects/Crystal_Melting/figures/fluctuation_rate_fit.svg){#fig:fluctuation_rate width=80%}

+The fluctuation model describes the crystal melting through small rotational motions of molecules.
+In @fig:gears we introduce the idea of neighbouring particles jamming rotational motion.
+Within the crystal structure jamming is probably responsible for the lack of rotational motion resulting in the narrow distribution of fluctuations observed within the crystal (@fig:trimer_fluctuation).
+The jamming here is an effect of the constraint of 2D rotations, and doesn't transfer to 3D having two additional rotational degrees of freedom, supported by faster growth rate of the Lewis--Wahnström model. [@Pedersen2011]